 Serious stuff, and should be the prime motivator for you to beef up your home’s physical defenses.
 In addition, assuming a cat burglar is just after your belongings while you aren’t home it will make your house much harder to gain access to.

-Harder to gain access to does not mean impossible: any defense or fortification, no matter how impenetrable or invincible it seems can be defeated with enough time, force and determination.
-So to it goes for our would-be home invaders.
+Harder to gain access to does not mean impossible: any defense or fortification, no matter how impenetrable or invincible it seems can be defeated with enough time, force, and determination.
+So too it goes for our would-be home invaders.

 Home invaders like most criminals are predators, and so after easy prey.
 If your house appears “hard” versus “soft”, or they run into difficulty when attempting to break in, they are likely to bypass your house or abandon their attempt.